-Autumn is full of fun parties and events and is the perfect time to bring the nostalgic flavors of fall to your next gathering.
+Autumn is full of fun parties and events and is the perfect time to bring the nostalgic flavors of fall to your next gathering with this Caramel Apple Bar.
 From bonfires to Halloween to Thanksgiving to cozy nights inside, there’s no shortage of occasions to create and display this fun crowd-pleasing dessert!

 - 4 apples (Granny Smith, Jonagold, and Honeycrisp are best)

-- 4 cups of an assortment of small candies, or ice cream toppings such as nuts, mini Reeses Pieces, mini chocolate chips, fruity pebbles, Crunch, Oreos or other candies, chopped, cinnamon sugar.
+- 4 cups of an assortment of small candies, or ice cream toppings such as nuts, mini Reeses Pieces, mini chocolate chips, etc.

 - 1 container old fashioned caramel